Viola Davis: Early life and education

 Davis was born on August 11, 1965, in St. Matthews, South Carolina, to Mae Alice Davis (née Logan) and Dan Davis.
 She was born on her grandmother's farm on the Singleton Plantation.
 Her father was a horse trainer, and her mother was a maid, factory worker and homemaker.
 She is the second youngest of six children, having four sisters and a brother.
-Soon after she was born, her parents moved with Davis and two of her older siblings to Central Falls, Rhode Island, leaving her other siblings with her grandparents.
+Soon after she was born, her parents moved with Davis and two of her older siblings to Central Falls, Rhode Island, a suburb of Providence.
+Her other siblings were left with her grandparents.

 Her mother was also an activist during the Civil Rights Movement.
 When she was two years old, Davis was taken to jail with her mother after she was arrested during a civil rights protest.
 She has described herself as having "lived in abject poverty and dysfunction" during her childhood, recalling living in "rat-infested and condemned" apartments.
 Davis is a second cousin of actor Mike Colter, known for portraying the Marvel Comics character Luke Cage.

 Davis attended Central Falls High School, the alma mater to which she partially credits her love of stage acting with her involvement in the arts.
 As a teenager, she was involved in the federal TRIO Upward Bound and TRIO Student Support Services programs.
 While enrolled at the Young People's School for the Performing Arts in West Warwick, Rhode Island, Davis's talent was recognized by a director at the program, Bernard Masterson.
 After graduating from high school, Davis studied at Rhode Island College, majoring in theater and participating in the National Student Exchange before graduating in 1988.

 Next, she attended the Juilliard School of Performing Arts in New York City for four years, and was a member of the school's Drama Division "Group 22" (1989–93).
-In a 2025 interview, Davis said that her education at Julliard helped her become a better "white actress" but not necessarily a better actor.
+In a 2025 interview, Davis said that her education at Juilliard helped her become a better "white actress" but not necessarily a better actor.
 She explained that the formal technical training she received helped her play classic roles from Shakespeare, Chekhov, O'Neill, and Strindberg, but added "what it denies is the human being behind all that, and as a black actress I'm always asked to show range by doing white work."
 She noted that "I can do the best that I can with Tennessee Williams but he writes for fragile white women.
 Beautiful work, but it's not me."
 She opined that black playwrights such as August Wilson and Lorraine Hansberry aren't studied in the same way as the others she had learned from.